FrackOverflow/FollowerCenobite/Docs/StyleGuide.md

 # FC Style Guide
 Unless specifically stated, FC follows the standard set out in [PEP 8](https://peps.python.org/pep-0008/#introduction).

+FC follows the Model-View-Controller pattern.

 ## Linting
-FC using flake8 for linting.
+FC uses flake8 for linting.
 The flake8 configuration in setupconfig has the following rules:
 Ignore E501 - Lines must be <79 characters long

 ## General
 ### Naming
 Methods & Functions:
-- All methods and functions are in lowercase with name that describe their implementation
+- All methods and functions are in lowercase with a name that describes their implementation
 - Public API methods should have a name that describes their end result (instead of implementation)
 - Private methods start with an underscore
 - Public methods do not start with an underscore